agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 ---

 A `Group` categorizes and preserves the ordering of structured data.
-They allow us to cluster together data from a Collection as an array of `primary Keys`.
+It allows us to cluster together data from a Collection as an array of `Item keys`.
 Note that a Group doesn't store the actual Items.
-It only keeps track of the `primary Keys` and retrieves the fitting Items when needed.
+It only keeps track of the `Item keys` and retrieves the fitting Items when needed.
 ```ts
 // The actual Collection